Fused Audio Instance and Representation for Respiratory Disease Detection: Related work

+Regarding \acrshort{covid19}, there are large corpora of \acrshort{covid19} related audios collected from crowdsourcing.
+Voluntary participants submit recordings of their body sounds to a mobile app or website and provide metadata such as their \acrshort{covid19} status and comorbidity.
+Such large datasets enable researchers to develop \acrshort{covid19} detection algorithms as well as to benchmark their research work.
+To our knowledge, the largest crowdsourcing datasets are COUGHVID \cite{orlandic_coughvid_2021}, Coswara \cite{sharma_coswara_2020}, and Covid-19 Sounds \cite{brown_exploring_2020}.
+COUGHVID comprises more than 20000 cough recordings, while Coswara and Covid-19 Sounds consist of cough, breath, and vocal sounds from more than 2000 and 30000 participants, respectively.
+In terms of technical development, a few studies follow the traditional machine learning approaches with handcrafted features\cite{fakhry_virufy_2021,meister_audio_2021,pahar_covid-19_2021,shimon_artificial_2021}.
+The most common audio features are still \acrshort{mfcc}, log Mel spectrogram, \acrshort{zcr}, and kurtosis.
+Fakhry et al.\cite{fakhry_virufy_2021} propose an ensemble network of ResNet50 and \acrshort{mlp} on \acrshort{mfcc} and Mel spectrograms of cough recordings to classify \acrshort{covid19} individuals.
+The proposed solution claims an AUC of 0.99 on the COUGHVID dataset.
+In a similar approach, the study by Meister et al.\cite{meister_audio_2021} benchmarks 15 audio features in the time and frequency domains for the \acrshort{covid19} detection task using cough and breath sounds.
+Their findings indicate that spectral features slightly outperform cepstral features in the classification task, and the best model is achieved using a \acrshort{svm} and Random Forest classifier, with AUCs of 0.8768 and 0.8778, respectively.
+Several studies adopt Deep Learning approaches by training \acrfull{cnn} on spectrogram or waveform instead of handcrafted features.
+Rao et al.\cite{rao_deep_2021} present a VGG13 network \cite{simonyan_very_2015} inputting spectrogram with combined cross-entropy and focal loss.
+The approach achieves an AUC of 0.78 on the COUGHVID dataset.
+Xia et al.\cite{xia_covid-19_2021} provide an analysis of combined cough, breath and speech sounds using a simple VGG-ish model.
+The study introduces the combination of the features of various body sounds to improve classification performance.
+The best performance has an AUC of 0.75 and sensitivity and specificity of 0.70.
+Wall et al.\cite{wall_deep_2022} put forward an ensemble approach by combining four deep neural networks with attention mechanism. the ensemble model is trained separately on respiratory, speech, and coughing audio inputs of the ICBHI and Coswara datasets.
+The overall performance for the base and ensemble model achieves ICBHI scores between 0.920 and 0.9766.
 Other studies also attempt pretraining on an external dataset or the same dataset without labels.
-The pretrained model is later finetuned on the target dataset with labels \citep{harvill_classification_2021, xue_exploring_2021, pinkas_sars-cov-2_2020}. \citet{harvill_classification_2021} pretrain all samples in COUGHVID dataset using autoregressive predictive coding with Long Short-Term Memory.
+The pretrained model is later finetuned on the target dataset with labels \cite{harvill_classification_2021, xue_exploring_2021, pinkas_sars-cov-2_2020}.
+Harvill et al.\cite{harvill_classification_2021} pretrain all samples in COUGHVID dataset using autoregressive predictive coding with Long Short-Term Memory.
 The Mel spectrogram is split into several frames, and the model attempts to predict the next frame given the previous frames.
-The pretrained model is later finetuned on the DiCOVA dataset \citep{muguli_dicova_2021} and achieves an AUC of 0.95.
-Similarly, \citet{pinkas_sars-cov-2_2020} pretrains a transformer-based architecture to predict the next frame of the spectrogram and transfers the pretrained features to a set of \acrshort{rnn} expert classifiers.
+The pretrained model is later finetuned on the DiCOVA dataset \cite{muguli_dicova_2021} and achieves an AUC of 0.95.
+Similarly, Pinkas et al.\cite{pinkas_sars-cov-2_2020} pretrain a transformer-based architecture to predict the next frame of the spectrogram and transfers the pretrained features to a set of \acrshort{rnn} expert classifiers.
 The final prediction is the average of the scores produced by all expert classifiers.
-The proposed training scheme reaches a sensitivity of 0.78 on a private dataset collected by the authors. \citet{xue_exploring_2021} propose use contrastive learning in a self-supervised pretraining phase.
+The proposed training scheme reaches a sensitivity of 0.78 on a private dataset collected by the authors.
+Xue et al.\cite{xue_exploring_2021} propose use contrastive learning in a self-supervised pretraining phase.
 The contrastive pairs are created by randomly masking the inputs.
 The model is pretrained on the Coswara dataset without labels and finetuned with Covid-19 Sounds in the downstream task.
 The proposed technique achieves 0.9 AUC in the \acrshort{covid19} negative vs. positive classification task.